xtendo-org/imgurup/README.md

 ### Setup

-Python is required.
+Python is required. the `imgurpython` library requires Python >= 2.7.
+This software is tested with Python 3.6.0.
 Use `requirements.txt` to install Python dependency packages.

 ```
 pip install -r requirements.txt